ClementBM/clementbm.github.io/_drafts/2022-07-07-nltk-dunning-likelihood-collocation.md

 Both kinds of expression are phrasemes and can be contrasted with "free phrases", expressions where all of the members are chosen freely, based exclusively on their meaning and the message that the speaker wishes to communicate.

-Saying, or a probverb, figure of speech, foxed expression
+Saying, or a proverb, figure of speech, foxed expression

 # Collocation
 Cooccureence are close to collocationn, which is a form of idiomatic expression caused by a systematic coocurrence.